 The changes to location retrieval behavior in background apps affect the following APIs:

 - Fused Location Provider (FLP)

-- If your app is running in the background, the location system service computes a new location for your app only a few times each hour, according to the interval defined in the Android O behavior change.
+If your app is running in the background, the location system service computes a new location for your app only a few times each hour.
 This is the case even when your app is requesting more frequent location updates.